Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Maret 2025 11.30.09 UTC
+- WIB: Kamis, 20 Maret 2025 12.26.21 UTC
-- WITA: Kamis, 20 Maret 2025 12.30.09 UTC
+- WITA: Kamis, 20 Maret 2025 13.26.21 UTC
-- WIT: Kamis, 20 Maret 2025 13.30.09 UTC
+- WIT: Kamis, 20 Maret 2025 14.26.21 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship